ecesari/software-development-practice/README.md

 * Go to https://github.com/ecesari/software-development-practice/releases/tag/v.09
 * Go to the assets tab
 * Click on one of the release files provided
+* Extract the downloaded file to your computer

 ### Docker Compose
 After successfully getting the code, docker-compose can be run to deploy the system on docker.
 The steps to deploy on docker are as follows: